MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-report-add-barcodes.md

 ### Setting up Business Central on-premises

-With [!INCLUDE[prod_short](includes/prod_short.md)] on-premises, there a couple tasks you'll need to do before you can start adding barcodes to your reports.
+With [!INCLUDE[prod_short](includes/prod_short.md)] on-premises, there are couple tasks you'll need to do before you can start adding barcodes to your reports.

 1. Get the barcode fonts that you want to use on reports.